 Students develop a business plan for an independent FNP/CNP practice or a clinic.
-Students learn basic business skills and marketing strategies, operational planning, financial planning, and principles of budgeting.
+The student learns the skills to develop a basic business plan and to use marketing strategies, operational plans, financial plans, and principles of budgeting.

-NURS 6341 Advanced Health Assessment, Diagnostic and Therapeutic Interventions I
+NURS 6241 Advanced Health Assessment, Diagnostic and Therapeutic Interventions I

 This course will focus on the development of advanced skills for the nurse to be able to obtain a comprehensive assessment of the client's health status as a foundation for holistic health care planning and improved patient outcomes.
 The laboratory is designed to provide the graduate student with the opportunities to develop diagnostic and technical skills in the nurse practitioner role.
-Includes computer instruction.
+Includes computer instruction, Includes 15 laboratory and 8 clinical hours.
+Prerequisites: NURS 5440 and 6320.